mvoltz/FreeBASIC-bits/README.md

 # FreeBASIC-bits
-Exploring FreeBASIC
+Exploring & learning FreeBASIC.
+This is mostly random.

-If this helps you, great!
-The intention is to record what I learn.
+If this helps you somehow, great!

-There is no specific objective to create something consumable, but if that's how it turns out, that's great too.
+There is no objective to create something usable.